• Free shipping on all orders

 A cat-proof fence around your plants is an excellent idea for your garden, both indoors and outdoors.
 This can be as simple as a screen door, or a custom-made barrier that prevents your cats from accessing your plants, keeping them and your plants safe.

-Cat-safe sprays can be tried but they may not always work and ambitious kitties may choose to ignore them if the smell of the plants is far too enticing.
+Cat-safe sprays can be tried but they may not always work, and ambitious kitties may choose to ignore them if the smell of the plants is far too enticing.
 These sprays should not be used around kittens, pregnant cats, or cats that are nursing.
 They should also not be used around cats that have respiratory ailments, such as asthma, or any other medical condition that warrants extra caution.
+Also, you want to make sure the product that you choose is safe for your plants.

 4. Try a Spray Bottle

 Cats may not be easy to train, but one thing you can try is the notorious spray bottle.
-You’ve likely heard of using a spray bottle of water as a deterrent for getting on the counters or up on other surfaces you need to keep them from.
+You’ve likely heard of spraying water on a cat as a deterrent for getting on the counters or up on other surfaces you need to keep them from.
 Why not give it a go when they head toward the houseplants?

 This may not work for all cats, but it is worth a try.
 The only issue with this tactic is that not everyone is always home to spray the cat each time they head for a plant.
-Plus, we’ll admit it’s not a favorable teaching approach among all cat parents, some find it a bit mean.
-If cats can see you doing the spraying they may associate you with the discomfort, which can impact your relationship.
+Plus, it’s not a favorable teaching approach among all cat parents, as some find it a bit mean.
+If cats can see you doing the spraying, they may associate you with the discomfort, which can impact your relationship.

 5. Try Cat Grass or Catnip